AfricaAnimalsAsiaEuropeReptilesTurtles

 Generally, the reptiles living in northern areas seem larger and darker than their southern relatives.
 Interestingly, sexual dimorphism involves the color of the iris and is also dependent of the region: males may have red, brown-yellow or yellow to white eyes, while females usually have a yellow iris, rarely white.

-The carapace shape and coloration alters with age: baby turtles have rounded shells, the scutes are rough, uniformly dark brown all over the dorsal part of the shell, being black on the plastron (ventral part).
-The yellow spots are located along the shell`s edge.
+The carapace shape and coloration alter with age: baby turtles have rounded shells; the scutes are rough, uniformly dark brown all over the dorsal part of the shell, and black on the plastron (ventral part).
+The yellow spots are located along the shell’s edge.
 Dorsal scutes may be striped.
-The head, legs and tail are dark with yellow or brownish speckles.
-Its head is covered with smooth skin, limbs being membrane-like.
-Carapace is 12-38 cm (5-15 in) long.
-The plastron is connected with the rest of the body quite loosely, with a set of ligaments that act like hinges.
+The head, legs, and tail are dark with yellow or brownish speckles.
+Its head is covered with smooth skin, with limbs being membrane-like.
+The carapace is 12-38 cm (5-15 in) long.
+The plastron is connected to the rest of the body quite loosely, with a set of ligaments that act like hinges.

 European pond turtle